In the following, we display some of the materials frequently used in our research.

 Extended Science Literacy Test

 In the original science literacy questionnaire, participants are confronted with 8 statements about scientific facts.
-The statements were drawn from the National Science Boards’s “Science and Engineering Indicators” and the International Social Survey Program (ISSP) – Environment 1993 (ISSP Research Group, 1995; National Science Board, 2010).
-For each statement, participants are asked to indicate whether they think it is true or false (see Hayes & Tariq, 2000; Kahan et al., 2012; Rutjens et al., in press, 2018; Rutjens & van der Lee, 2020; Zarzeczna et al., 2021).
+The statements were drawn from the National Science Boards’s “Science and Engineering Indicators” and the International Social Survey Program (ISSP) Environment 1993 (National Science Board, 2010).
+For each statement, participants are asked to indicate whether they think it is true or false (see Hayes & Tariq, 2000; Kahan et al., 2012; Rutjens et al., 2018, 2021; Rutjens & van der Lee, 2020; Zarzeczna et al., 2021).
 To evaluate the test, a sum score of all correctly answered question is calculated.

-The extended science literacy test consists of 5 additional items from the National Science Board, the ISSP Environment 1993, and the BBC Bitesize exams (BBC Bitesize, n.d.; ISSP Research Group, 1995; National Science Board, 2010), capturing a broader range of scientific knowledge.
+The extended science literacy test consists of 5 additional items from the National Science Board, the ISSP Environment 1993, and the BBC Bitesize exams (BBC Bitesize, n.d.; National Science Board, 2010), capturing a broader range of scientific knowledge.
 It can be used as follows:

 Please answer the following questions to the best of your ability.